top of page

 • Programs that sexualize children

-• Programs with political or social missions outside of school choice
+• Programs with gender-affirming or social justice agenda

 the Founder